SristiAH/WhatsApp_Chat_Viewer/README.md

 To set up your Python environment to run the project, follow these steps:

-1. Clone the repository to your local machine.
+1. Set up the project directory structure as shown below.
-2. Navigate to the cloned directory.
+2. Open a terminal and navigate to the project directory.
 3. Create a virtual environment.
 4. Install the required packages:
 ```bash